aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

   I worked over my code and found out that my databse was not working properly.
 I rewrite my code and update the database.
 And now my Application is working.

-  ASSIGNMENT 2- PART III
+  ASSIGNMENT 2- PART III (november 17, 2023)

   SECTION 1

   I added the CoverType.cs class in the models project and gave it the id and name.

-  I added the coverTypeRepository and IcoverTypeRepository interface to the repository.
+  I added the CoverTypeRepository class  and IcoverTypeRepository interface to the repository.
   I added the migration via PM console "add-migration AddCoverTypeToDB ".

+  I updated the code in the CoverType repositories... it.
+  And updated the database it worked....